 What Is the Fair Housing Act?

 The Federal Fair Housing Act is a federal law that protects people from housing discrimination when renting, buying, or financing a home.
 It was created to help protect individuals and families from the effects of discriminatory housing practices.
+It is regulated by the US Department of Housing and Urban Development.

 The act states that it is illegal to discriminate against someone based on their race, color, religion, sex, national origin, familial status, or disability.
 This includes offering different housing services, refusing to rent or sell housing, and setting different terms and conditions for sale or rental on the basis of these characteristics.